7 things I’m going to do when I’m better.

 3. Go on a family holiday

 Whilst I’ve been ill I’ve missed out on a lot of things, two holidays included in that.
 Firstly, we had a family caravan holiday booked and paid for that we couldn’t go on.
 Secondly, I booked a 4 night romantic getaway to Gdansk for my wife’s birthday that we also had to miss.
-All fights and hotels were paid for and I stupidly never had insurance so we lost out on our holiday and never got a refund.
+All flights and hotels were paid for and I stupidly never had insurance.
+So we lost out on our holiday and never got a refund.
 Times will be tough and money will be tight but one lesson I’ve learnt is life is short and precious.
 So we are going to live a little and book a family holiday to get away from everything and relax.

 4. Date night with my wife